rh-aiservices-bu/arc-model/attendee_instructions.md

 * Once you have the gitea URL:
 * Log in to Gitea as user `lab-user` with password `openshift`.
 * Navigate to the **arc-model** git repo.
-  * Within the repo, select the `dev` branch - this is what we will be working within.
 * Copy the Git Clone URL:
   * ![](instructions/copy-git-url.png)
 * Navigate back to your JupyterLab tab